The three main household toxins of concern are:

 - Plants help influence and improve particle content and odour quality of indoor air.

 And there are more.
 Simply 'Google' houseplants improving indoor quality and you will find yourself looking at literally hundreds of websites dedicated to this very subject.
 And they all say the same thing: houseplants indoors = increase air quality.
+Simple, really.
+Don't we want to create the best atmosphere for our children, especially in a learning environment?